maevadevs/maevadevs.github.io/_posts/2019-9-17-setup-css-module-with-react-webpack-scss.md

 tags: [scss, css, react, webpack]
 ---

 As we often compare Angular with React, one of the thing that I like about Angular is the style encapsulation that we assign to components.
-It makes the styles only applied to the local elements of the component and does not become global, even though the final bundle is still a single compiled `styles.css` file.
 Here is how we can achieve that with React.

 ---

+Style Encapsulation makes the styles only applied to the local elements of a component and does not become *global*, even though the final bundle is still a single compiled `styles.css` file.
+(Well, in reality, all the styles in `styles.css` are still global.
+We simply append a base64 hash specific for each component to each of the selectors for that component to create the scope.)

 ## Setup With CRA